LCA-ActivityBrowser/activity-browser/CONTRIBUTING.md

 new sections, please [contact the developers](https://github.com/LCA-ActivityBrowser/activity-browser#developers)!

 #### Making changes to the wiki _(for developers)_
-Any images or other assets in the documentation should be stored in `docs/assets` and linked to there instead of online links (unless copyrighted material is linked that cannot be shown in any other way).
+Any images or other assets in the documentation should be stored in `docs/wiki/assets` and linked to there instead of online links (unless copyrighted material is linked that cannot be shown in any other way).
+This way all assets are stored in the wiki git.

 To make changes to the wiki, open a pull request with suggested changes to [`docs/wiki`](https://github.com/LCA-ActivityBrowser/activity-browser/tree/main/activity_browser/docs/wiki).